Aural Atresia Repair

 Reinisch Plastic Surgery is the only practice that combines aural atresia repair and microtia treatment into a single outpatient surgery.

 If your child suffers from aural atresia, he or she may be a candidate for ear canal reconstruction.
 Dr. Reinisch will take a CT scan of the inner ear to make sure that he or she has a healthy cochlea, which is necessary for successful surgery.
-The majority of patients meet this requirement.
+The majority of patients at our Beverly Hills microtia surgeon's office meet this requirement.
 These images will also reveal whether the inner ear bones have fused together, another condition that will limit candidacy for surgical repair.
 Children must be at least two-and-a-half years old to receive a CT scan.
 Dr. Reinisch will consult with an audiologist, otologist, and other specialists to determine your child’s eligibility for treatment.

 The Benefits of Early Treatment